 Lawyers Who Will Protect Your CDL

-The Massachusetts DUI lawyers at The Law Offices of Joseph D. Bernard P.C. understand the importance of your CDL license to your career and therefore your livelihood.
+The Massachusetts OUI/DUI lawyers at the Bernard Defense Team understand the importance of your CDL license to your career and therefore your livelihood.
 If you hold a CDL and are charged with OUI, the best way to limit the negative impact on your license is to defeat the OUI charge altogether.
 Our attorneys will aggressively defend your OUI case and diligently work to minimize any license suspension that could affect your CDL.
 Let us work for you.

 Contact the Bernard Defense Team for a free case consultation!